Samuel-de-Oliveira/CanUseTimer/README.md

 ### How to open in Windows?
-For a while Windows not have an install version, to run you need to have Python 3.8 or higher installed, is recommended you install Python in windows store, after this you need to open the `Main.py` file to start the program, else this will do nothing.
+For a while Windows not have an install version, to run you need to have Python 3.8 or higher installed, is recommended you install Python in windows store, after this you need to open cmd or WindowsPowersehll and digit the command:
-Later you need do open cmd and digit:

     pip install keyboard

-and the program will start in a black window normaly.
+And now you can open the program with a double click in the `Main.py` file to start the program in a cmd window normaly.

 ### How to install in Linux?
 You can install using the `install.sh` file.
 To start it you need to